qmacro/autodidactics/_posts/2021-04-13-producing-json-with-jq-for-appending-issue-titles.markdown

 9: Invoke the GitHub API with `gh` to retrieve the open issues representing journal entries.

-10: Use `gh`'s `--jq` switch to pass a script to pull out the number, current title and first \<length\> characters from the body (plus an elipsis to denote an elision).
+10: Use `gh`'s `--jq` flag to pass a script to pull out the issue number, current title & first \<length\> characters from the body (plus an ellipsis to denote an elision).
 Output these values in tab-separated format.

 So far, here's typical output produced from lines 9 and 10: